Selecting a language will automatically trigger the translation of the page content.

 Judicial estate agent

-An estate agent may also be appointed by the judge in the event of the estate being blocked (disagreement of heirs, complex succession, etc.).
+An estate agent may be appointed by the judge in the event of the estate being blocked (disagreement between the heirs, complex succession, etc.).

 The appointment of a judicial estate agent may be requested by any interested person (heir, creditor, public prosecutor's office).